broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

   - As described in the "Getting Started" of [Operational concerns for running Hail in Terra Cromwell/WDL](https://docs.google.com/document/d/1_OY2rKwZ-qKCDldSZrte4jRIZf4eAw2d7Jd-Asi50KE/edit?usp=sharing), this workspace will need permission in Terra to run Hail dataproc clusters within WDL.
 Contact Emily to request this access as part of setting up the new workspace.
 - Create and push a feature branch (e.g. `EchoCallset`) based off the `ah_var_store` branch to the GATK GitHub repo.
     - Update the .dockstore.yml file on that feature branch to add the feature branch for all the WDLs that will be loaded into the workspace in the next step.
-- Once the workspace requested above has been created and permissioned, populate with the following WDLs:
+- Once the requested workspace has been created and permissioned, populate with the following WDLs:
   - [GvsBulkIngestGenomes](https://dockstore.org/my-workflows/github.com/broadinstitute/gatk/GvsBulkIngestGenomes) workflow
   - [GvsAssignIds](https://dockstore.org/my-workflows/github.com/broadinstitute/gatk/GvsAssignIds) workflow
   - [GvsImportGenomes](https://dockstore.org/my-workflows/github.com/broadinstitute/gatk/GvsImportGenomes) workflow